gbowerman/vmsstools/README.md

 Usage: vmss_cpu_plot.py [-h] --vmss VMSS --resourcegroup RESOURCE_GROUP [--verbose]

 Graphs CPU usage for the named scale set for the last hour.

-### Installation
-  1. Install Python 3.x.
-  2. Install the azurerm REST wrappers for Microsoft Azure: "pip install azurerm" (use --upgrade if azurerm is already installed), and matplotlib library.
-  3. Clone this repo locally.
-  4. You need a service principal and tenant ID.
-See [Authenticating a service principal with Azure Resource Manager](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/) - note that "Reader" access as described in that doc is not enough.
-It should be "Contributor" or some other roll that allows write access.
-  6. Edit azurermconfig.json in the local directory (rename azurermconfig.json.tmpl).
-Fill in the service principal values for your application (tenantId, appId, app secret, subscription ID).

 ## vmssextn